Gain valuable industry insights and one-to-one support to help you discover your future career prospects.

 "My mentor has helped me with personal and career development on a consistent basis for almost 3 years now.
 His advice has been invaluable."
 Shane McCumiskey, student mentee.

-Register online.
 You will receive an email once your profile is activated (this may take a day or two).
-Once activated, fill in your details to complete your profile.
+Once activated, log back in and complete/edit your profile.
 You can sync this with your LinkedIn profile if you have one.

 It is up to you to identify objectives as well as keep the relationship focused and moving forward.
 A good way to do this is to ask for specific advice on your skill-set, ideas, plans, and goals.
-Agree a plan with your mentor including the best way to keep in contact and when.
-Email, text, Skype, meet – manage your partnership, your way.
+A

-If at any time you feel that communication and/or behaviour from your mentor is inappropriate or unwanted, you can click on the yellow 'report' button at the bottom of your message.
+If at any time you feel that communication and/or behaviour from your mentor is inappropriate or unwanted, please be sure to let the mentoring team know by contacting them at email@example.com.

-Once you have achieved everything you wish to achieve from your mentorship take the time to thank the mentor and close the relationship via the eMentoring system so that the mentor is available for someone else.
-Complete the mentoring survey and submit your log for EDGE Award accreditation if applicable to firstname.lastname@example.org
+Once you have achieved everything you wish to achieve from your mentorship take the time to thank the mentor and close the relationship via the UU Connects so that the mentor is available for someone else.

 Watch the videos from our mentors and mentees.